leto/ramit-briefcase/outline.md

 Parrot and Makefile-based projects.
 Running Python and Javascript test suites are planned features.
 Currently Jitterbug drops in as a post-receive hook on Github, but it can also be used with pure-Git.

+### Math::GSL
+This CPAN modules allows access to the GNU Scientific Library, written in C, from Perl 5.
+This allows scientists and researchers to access the thousands of scientific computing functions in GSL from an quick-to-write dynamic language.

 ### WWW::Phylobox : Perl 5 interface to phylobox.com
 Phylobox.com is a web app on Google App Engine that helps evolutionary biologists